 TRIM71 (Tripartite Motif Containing 71) is a Protein Coding gene.
-Among its related pathways are MicroRNAs in cancer and Immune System.
+Among its related pathways are Immune System and Class I MHC mediated antigen processing and presentation.
 GO annotations related to this gene include ligase activity and miRNA binding.
 An important paralog of this gene is TRIM3.

 UniProtKB/Swiss-Prot for TRIM71 Gene

 E3 ubiquitin-protein ligase that cooperates with the microRNAs (miRNAs) machinery and promotes embryonic stem cells proliferation and maintenance.
 Binds to miRNAs and associates with AGO2, participating in post-transcriptional repression of transcripts such as CDKN1A.
 Facilitates the G1-S transition to promote rapid embryonic stem cell self-renewal by repressing CDKN1A expression.
 Required to maintain proliferation and prevent premature differentiation of neural progenitor cells during early neural development: positively regulates FGF signaling by controlling the stability of SHCBP1 (By similarity).